 TIP- visit local attractions during free entry weeks in summer.
 Bank of America customers enjoy free entry to many national monuments during summer.
 Check free entertainment options given by your bank.

-Pay Your Bills on time to stop getting into debt
+Pay your bills on time to stop getting into debt

 You can set automatic payments for your monthly essential bills.
 This is much easier to never forget the payment due dates.
 But some of us do not like this service for personal reasons.

 Set reminders to pay your bills on time and save money by not paying a fine for missed or late payments.
 It’s easier to say but in crazy times like this, I have forgotten to check my reminders a few times.
 Luckily, years of paying full credit card balances saved me from paying late fees.
-Download the bill payment tracker in our resources page and never forget to pay your bills again.
+Download the bill payment tracker on our resources page and never forget to pay your bills again.

 TIP- If you can pay your essential monthly bills anytime, pay them as soon as you receive the bill in the mail or email.

 Regularly do check-ins on spending and find opportunities to save

 If you have cut down on your monthly non-essential spending up to this point, you are already winning in the savings challenge.
-But don’t forget to do regular check-in on the random spending such as flowers, home decor, or another cute stationary item.
+But don’t forget to do regular check-in on the random spending such as flowers, home decor, or another cute stationery item.

-Occasional splurge on things that give you joy is fine.
+An occasional splurge on things that give you joy is fine.
 They do not cost much but if ignored for long, the spending really adds up.

 Pay off credit card balances every month